WSIS Action Lines Facilitators Meeting

 Explanation

-There’s a need to enable every researcher to access infrastructure so scientists in developing countries can contribute to global scientific processes
+There’s a need to ensure every scientist in developing countries can contribute to and benefit from global scientific processes

 Speaker